hypertelia/hypertelia.github.io/_posts/2021-06-22-Summer-Solstice-Stone-Circles-Ride.md

 ![desc](/img/sc/stone-circles-2.jpg)

-Passing through Ulverstone and heading south I climbed up onto Birkrigg Common and then descended back towards the coast at Bardsea.
-My GPS beeped as I picked up speed, as I'd shot passed the grassy track that led down to the stones.
+Passing through Ulverston and heading south I climbed up onto Birkrigg Common and then descended back towards the coast at Bardsea.
+My GPS beeped as I picked up speed, warning me that I'd shot passed the grassy track that led down to the stones.
 I climbed back up then rode down to the stones.
 There were a couple sat there talking about the power of crystals.
 I don't think you could have come up with a more new age hippy-like scenario.
 Perfect for the day.
 I took a snap then descended on a gravel track back to the road and headed north west.

 ![desc](/img/sc/stone-circles-3.jpg)